 Graph from CNN

 In one survey conducted with 10,000 Americans, 60% of parents are worried about their children’s safety in schools.
-Majority of them believe that there should be more concern from schools and the public about school shooting violence.
+The majority of them believe that there should be more concern from schools and the public about classroom shooting violence.

 Profiles of the shooter vary from incident to incident, but one thing is clear: students and teachers died because they couldn’t keep the gunman out.

-How does a school shooting affecting our children?
+How does a school shooting affect our children?

 The effects of school shooting incidents are not limited to the physical harm on the victims and survivors.
 Many of the teachers, students, and parents in the community suffer emotionally and mentally, even decades after the incident.

-Trauma and depression affect everyone who experienced a school shooting.
+Trauma and depression affect everyone who experienced a classroom shooting.
 The most affected ones are the children.
-The shooting at Marjory Stoneman Douglas (MSD) High School last year traumatized two survivors that led them to commit suicide.
+The shooting at Marjory Stoneman Douglas (MSD) High School in 2018 traumatized two survivors that led them to commit suicide.